-- our revenue growth rate and ability to generate cash flows from operating activities; - our sales and marketing and research and development activities; - costs of and potential delays in product development; - · changes in regulatory oversight applicable to our products; and - costs related to international expansion.
+- our revenue growth rate and ability to generate cash flows from operating activities; - our sales and marketing and research and development activities; - costs of and potential delays in product development; - changes in regulatory oversight applicable to our products; and - costs related to international expansion.

 Except for our Loan Agreement with Kreos Capital VI (Expert Fund) LP and our Equity Distribution Agreement (as defined below) with Oppenheimer & Co.
 Inc. ("Oppenheimer"), we have no arrangements or credit facilities in place as a source of funds, and there can be no assurance that we will be able to raise sufficient additional capital on acceptable terms, or at all, and if we are not successful in raising additional capital, we may not be able to continue as a going concern.
-We may seek additional capital through a combination of private and public equity offerings (which, in limited circumstances, may require the prior written consent of Kreos Capital VI (Expert Fund) LP pursuant to our Loan Agreement), and strategic collaborations.
+We may seek additional capital through a combination of private and public equity offerings (which, in limited circumstances, may require the prior written consent of Oppenheimer pursuant to our Equity Distribution Agreement), debt financings (which, except for limited circumstances, would require the prior written consent of Kreos Capital VI (Expert Fund) LP pursuant to our Loan Agreement), and strategic collaborations.
 Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, that could increase our expenses and require that our assets secure such debt.
 Equity financing, if obtained, could result in dilution to our then existing stockholders and/or require such stockholders to waive certain rights and preferences.
 If such financing is not available on satisfactory terms, or is not available at all, we may be required to delay, scale back or eliminate the development of business opportunities and our operations and financial condition may be materially adversely affected.
 We can provide no assurances that any additional sources of financing will be available to us on favorable terms, if at all.
 In addition, if we are unable to secure sufficient capital to fund our operations, we might have to enter into strategic collaborations that could require us to share commercial rights to the Pure-Vu System with third parties in ways that we currently do not intend or on terms that may not be favorable to us.
-If we choose to pursue additional indications and/or geographies for the Pure-Vu System or otherwise expand more rapidly than we presently anticipate, we may also need to raise additional c
+If we choose to pursue addit